MawOfTheVoid/Pylette/README.md

 * Adding proper gif support (so that multiple frames are supported if selected in the settings)
 * Adding proper alpha support (which probably won't happen because it would need bigger rewrites in multiple areas)
 * Adding more files that can be imported like .css or .gpl
-* Adding support for more supported exportable filestypes like .html or .svg files
+* Adding support for more supported exportable filestype like .html or .svg files

 The last two are most likely to be added later because they were planned in from the beginning and only later cut out.
 They are also easy to integrate into the application because of this.
 If you have other ideas, feel free to share them with me or implement them yourself.

 ## For Developers

 ### Requirements